 Introduction to PostgreSQL max connections

 The following article provides an outline for PostgreSQL max connections.
 PostgreSQL has a property to set a maximum number of connections; postgreSQL uses different resources at that time; it is important to set how many connections we require when we tune deployment performance.
 PostgreSQL uses the max_connection setting to set a maximum number of connections to deploy the resources.
-We can set a maximum number of connections to the database, some connections are reserved to super users for maintaining the integrity of the database, and some connections of PostgreSQL are reserved for our application, or we can say system application.
-When we reach the limit of database connection, then a new connection fails, and it returns an error.
+We can arrange a maximum number of connections to the database, some connections are reserved for super users to maintain the integrity of the database, and some connections of PostgreSQL are reserved for our application, or we can say system application.
+When we reach the limit of the database connection, then a new connection fails, and it returns an error.

 Syntax: